drzax/lauraelvery.com/content/books/nightingale.md

 type: book
 title: Nightingale
 subtitle: >-
-  In this eagerly anticipated novel, Laura Elvery shows why she is one of the most lauded writers of her generation.
   Nightingale is a luminous tale of faith and love, bravery and care, and the vitality of women’s work.

   [Buy now](https://www.uqp.com.au/books/nightingale) →
 image:
   style: default
   src: /images/cover-rgb-web-9780702265877-nightingale.jpg
-  alt: The Nightingale book cover, it has a large black N on a bright yellow
+  alt: The Nightingale book cover; it has a large black N on a bright yellow
     background.
-In side the N is an illustration of an arm holding a lamp.
+Inside the N is an illustration of an arm holding a lamp.
 teaser_image:
   style: default
   src: /images/img_9799.jpg